 In Years 10 and 11, the range of options is extended and the time available for most subjects increased.
 Science sets are established based on pupils' ability in these subjects and their potential to carry on with all three sciences separately (Triple Award) or, if more appropriate, pupils are allocated to the Combined Science groups, leading to two GCSE grades.
 A Modern Foreign Language remains compulsory.
 The Science subjects are banded within the triple or dual options, and banding is also introduced in English.
-Those pupils continuing with the Latin & Greek option are given one extra hour's teaching off timetable to help them to cope with the demands of these two subjects.
+Those pupils continuing with the Latin & Greek option are given one extra hour of teaching off timetable to help them to cope with the demands of these two subjects.
 Most KES pupils study for 9 or 10 GCSEs, although for those taking Latin and Greek, 11 is the more likely number.
-In addition, the most able Mathematicians are able to take the AQA Level 2 Certificate in Further Mathematics, eqivalent to an extra GCSE.
-In a small number of cases, special arrangements may be put in place for individual pupils who wish to sit an exam in an extra subject outside of the realms of the normal curriculum, although it should be stressed that this is dependent on staffing availability and a review of the broader educational desirability of such a course.
+In addition, the most able Mathematicians are able to take the AQA Level 2 Certificate in Further Mathematics, equivalent to an extra GCSE.
 Bilingual pupils may be allowed to take the relevant GCSE/IGCSE if they are not already taking it for GCSE.
 Many of these, as well as those who have gained the appropriate level of proficiency through additional study outside of King Edward's, may be permitted to take it early, usually in Year 9 or 10.

-IGCSE courses have been chosen by some departments (indicated by yellow highlighting in the list below) in favour of the equivalent GCSE course purely on the grounds that these are more suitable specifications for the ability range of pupils and for their subsequent, potential progression to A-level.
+IGCSE courses have been chosen by some departments in favour of the equivalent GCSE course purely on the grounds that these are more suitable specifications for the ability range of pupils and for their subsequent, potential progression to A-level.
 There is no policy or plan requiring these subjects to take IGCSE courses or for IGCSE to be favoured over GCSE within the School.